EarnestResearch/dhall-packages/README.md

 This repository maps to version [12.0.0](https://github.com/dhall-lang/dhall-lang/releases/tag/v12.0.0) of the dhall standard, and therefore requires dhall [1.28.0](https://github.com/dhall-lang/dhall-haskell/releases/tag/1.28.0) or later.

 ## What does this repository contain?
-- [kubernetes](kubernetes) Various bindings for Kubernetes, based on [dhall-kubernetes](https://github.com/dhall-lang/dhall-kubernetes)
+- [kubernetes](kubernetes) Various bindings for Kubernetes, based on [dhall-kubernetes](https://github.com/dhall-lang/dhall-kubernetes).
+The base kubernetes version this repository uses is `1.15`.
     - [argocd](kubernetes/argocd) Manually curated bindings for ArgoCD.
 Updated to version 1.2.1
     - [cert-manager](kubernetes/cert-manager) Some bindings for cert-manager.
 Contributions welcome!
     - [k8s](kubernetes/k8s) Re-export of [dhall-kubernetes](https://github.com/dhall-lang/dhall-kubernetes) for convenience